MiSTer-devel/ZX-Spectrum_MISTer/README.md

 - Multiface 128 add-on.
 - Memory snapshot save/load in +D and Multiface.
 - Native TAP with turbo loading.
 Fast loading for TAP and CSW.
+- Kempston Mouse.
-- Kempston Mouse and Joystick.
+- Kempston Joystick (as joystick 1).
+- Sinclair Joystick I (as joystick 2).

 ### Installation:
 Copy the *.rbf file at the root of the SD card.